wp-plugins/contexture-page-security/readme.txt

 * New feature: New "content replacement" option for those who want to protect content without a redirect.
 * New feature: Protect an ENTIRE SITE with one click.
 Useful for intranet implementations.
 * New feature: Use bulk actions to add users to groups!
-* Updated permissions for all actions to be much more common sense.
+* Updated permissions to be much more common sense (editors can now update content permissions, but only admins can add/remove users from groups).
 * Lots and lots and lots of minor usability improvements.
 * MORE FEATURES COMING SOON!